 Yet somehow most of that happiness dissipated.
 Before 8am.

 “How Dare You Mess Up My Wedding?”

 7:45am.
 The limo driver was officially fifteen minutes late and time was wasting.
-We were getting married on a military base and I had to make it through the front gate security check before the guests and groom arrived.
-The historic church was a wedding mill.
+We planned our wedding on a military base and I had to make it through the front gate security check before the guests and groom arrived.
+The historic church now served as a wedding mill.
 They gave us exactly one hour and a half to occupy the tiny sanctuary, decorate, perform a ceremony, shoot a few pictures, and clean out of there before the next couple repeated the process.
 But, not to worry.
 I had it under control.
 Everyone in the wedding party had a minute-by-minute schedule to follow.
 The details had been confirmed and reconfirmed.
 I had just spoken with the limo company last night.